LPCIC/coq-elpi/README.md

   obtain proved equality tests and a few extra gadgets out of inductive type declarations.
 See the [README](apps/derive/README.md) for the list of derivations.
 It comes bundled with Coq-Elpi.
+- [Locker](apps/locker) lets one hide the computations contents of definitions via modules or opaque locks.
+It comes bundled with Coq-Elpi.
 - [Hierarchy Builder](https://github.com/math-comp/hierarchy-builder) is a
   Coq extension to declare hierarchies of algebraic structures.
 - [Algebra Tactics](https://github.com/math-comp/algebra-tactics/) is a